all-in-one-of/kb3d-for-houdini/README.md

 ![Overview](static/screenshot-overview.png "Overview")

-The tool was created as an attempt to circumvent the existing two ways to import KitBash3D files into Houdini, using the FBX Import and importing the included HIP file (only available for newer kits).
+The tool was created as an attempt to circumvent the existing two ways to import KitBash3D files into Houdini.

+Using the FBX Import:

 ![FBX Import](static/screenshot-fbx-import.png "FBX Import")

+Importing the included hipfile (only available for newer kits):

 ![HIP Import](static/screenshot-hip-import.png "HIP Import")

 These tools are currently in BETA and are still being worked on.